 3. When will it be legalized fully?

 When Green party members in 2015 presented legislation to allow adults to consume cannabis under strict conditions, they estimated a tax of €6-7 per gram of cannabis could bring in €1-2 billion per year to state coffers, based on average street prices of €10-12 per gram.

 A poll by infratest dimap in 2014 on behalf of the German Hemp Association (DHV) showed that only 30 percent of people believed cannabis should be made completely legal, although 80 percent were in favour of legalizing cannabis as a medicine.

-The Hanfparade for cannabis legalisation in Berlin last year.
+The Hanfparade for cannabis legalisation in Berlin.
 Photo: DPA.

-The amount that an individual can possess without being prosecuted varies across the 16 states.
+The amount that an individual can possess without generally being prosecuted varies across the 16 states.

 In capital city Berlin, the rules are much more liberal, with the possession limit being 15 grams in most cases.
 In many other states, the limit is six grams.

 5. How widespread is marijuana use?

 A Eurostat study for 2015 showed that more German young men smoke weed than young women with roughly 18 percent of men aged between 15 and 24 reporting using cannabis in 2012, compared to a little more than 10 percent of women in that age group.

 According to the 2011 World Drug Report, just 4.8 percent of people aged between 18 and 64 reported using marijuana at least once that year.